grosset-floriane/cv-in-react/README.md

 My name is Floriane Grosset and I am a web developper based in Hamburg, Germany.
 I am currently learning React and this project is here to help me learn with a concrete result.
 You can learn more about me at: https://florianegrosset.com/

+## Log of changes
+- 27/09/2021: from class components to functional components; set cvContext to handle global context; create function and buttons to switch themes